cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-plan.md

 #### S3 Bucket

+This action can use any S3 Bucket to keep track of your planfiles.
+Just ensure the bucket is properly locked down since planfiles may contain secrets.

-Any basic S3 Bucket can be connected to this action.
-For example, using Atmos stack configuration, define a bucket using the [`s3-bucket` component](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/s3-bucket) with this catalog configuration:
+For example, [vendor in](/core-concepts/components/vendoring) the [`s3-component`](https://docs.cloudposse.com/components/library/aws/s3-bucket/), then using [Atmos stack configuration](/core-concepts/stacks/), define a bucket using the [`s3-bucket` component](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/s3-bucket) with this catalog configuration:

 ```yaml
 import: